dakirkwood/nilla-js/README.md

   <dd>In some blocks, you can display a shadow around the image.
 Provide only the number of in terms of spread (shadow size), no units.
 Nilla will add the 'px' unit when processing.</dd>
   <hr />
   <dt id="img-x"><code>data-img-x</code> (optional) User-Input</dt>
-  <dd>If necessary, you can move the image horizontally within the display frame.
+  <dd>default value: 50 <br /> If necessary, you can move the image horizontally within the display frame.
 Small numbers move the image left; large numbers move the image right.
 Nilla provides a default of 50 which is centered.</dd>
   <hr />
   <dt id="img-y"><code>data-img-y</code> (optional) User-Input</dt>
-  <dd>If necessary, you can move the image vertically within the display frame.
+  <dd>default value: 50 <br /> If necessary, you can move the image vertically within the display frame.
 Small numbers move the image up; large numbers move the image down.
 Nilla provides a default of 50 which is centered.</dd>
   <hr />
   <dt id="bg-colr"><code>data-bg-colr</code> (optional) User-Input</dt>
   <dd>If you need to provide a specific background color to a block, add the Hex here.
 Nilla will insert it into a <code>style=""</code> attribute in the tag.</dd>